What to know about the US warships sent to South America and the reaction in Venezuela

 Here’s what to know about the situation:

 Adm.
-Daryl Caudle, the Navy’s new chief of naval operations, told reporters Thursday that U.S. ships are heading into waters off South America to support “Venezuelan operations and missions” that involve drug cartels.
-He did not say where exactly they were going.
+Daryl Caudle, the new chief of naval operations, told reporters that U.S. ships are heading into waters off South America to support “Venezuelan operations and missions” that involve drug cartels.

 Caudle said his job is to provide naval forces for military commanders to deploy, which in turn gives “the president and secretary of defense options."

+White House press secretary Karoline Leavitt was asked by a reporter Thursday about the presence of the U.S. warships and whether the Republican president was considering military strikes on Venezuela.

+She said she would not get ahead of Trump but many nations in the region cheered U.S. counterdrug efforts and “the president is prepared to use every element of American power to stop drugs from flooding into our country and to bring those responsible to justice.”

-Trump in February designated Venezuela’s Tren de Aragua, MS-13 in El Salvador and six groups based in Mexico as foreign terrorist organizations, pointing to the international connections and operations of the groups that include drug trafficking, migrant smuggling and violent pushes to extend their territory.
+Trump has designated Venezuela’s Tren de Aragua, MS-13 in El Salvador and six groups based in Mexico as foreign terrorist organizations, pointing to the international connections and operations of the groups that include drug trafficking, migrant smuggling and violent pushes to extend their territory.

 Christopher Sabatini, a research fellow at the Chatham House in London, said the deployment, the Tren de Aragua’s designation and the recent doubling of a bounty for Maduro are parts of the White House’s strategy of making “as much noise as possible” to satisfy Venezuela’s opposition, many of whom are Trump supporters, and to “scare maneuver” high-level government officials into defecting.